sinchana-ep/Kernel-perceptron/README.md

  A new point is then classified by the learned hyperplane.

- The kollowing kernel is used:
+ The following kernel is used:

 *K(x1, x2) = <x1, x2><sup>2*